markoagidej/To-Do-List-Application/README.md

 Priority determines the order of the list.
 If you do not enter a value here, the task will automatically go to the bottom of the list and be assigned the appropriate priority number.

 Completion Status will be represented with a color.
-GREEN = Done, YELLOW = WIP, RED = Unstarted.
-If you do not enter a value, it will default to Red.
+GREEN = Done, YELLOW = Work-In-Progress, RED = Unstarted.
+If you do not enter a value, it will default to RED.

 Create date is automatically created!